Scale Construction and Development

 Mplus will be used for all examples, but prior knowledge of Mplus is not essential or required.
 To participate in the hands-on exercises, you are strongly encouraged to bring your own laptop computer with Mplus installed.
 (The demo version of Mplus will suffice for most examples utilized in the course, as well as on the remaining examples after minor modification.)

 In addition, for convenient and quick confidence interval construction, short R-functions will also be provided.
 However, knowledge of R is not essential, required, or expected.
-A power outlet and wireless access will be available at each seat.

 WHO SHOULD ATTEND?